 The Metaverse is here to stay.
 Proof of this is the proliferation of information that flows, with increasing pace, not only on the Internet, but also in all kinds of legal, technological, and social forums, thus being a reality increasingly present in the media and, consequently, in our daily lives.

-In this alternative world, there is a new interaction form between consumers and trademarks through D2A model (direct-to-avatar), where we will stop, for example, buying clothes for ourselves, but rather do it for our representation on the Metaverse, our Avatar.
-By means of our Avatar, we can live “another life”, buying assets and services, going to concerts, travelling, playing and even working.
+In this alternative world, there is a new interaction form between consumers and trademarks through the D2A model (direct-to-avatar), where we will stop, for example, buying clothes for ourselves, but rather do it for our representation on the Metaverse, our Avatar.
+By means of our Avatar, we can live “another life”, buying assets and services, going to concerts, traveling, playing, and even working.

 Therefore, the Metaverse is a unique market with infinite opportunities, especially in the commercial sector.

 According to the innovation agency “Wildbytes”, it is expected that, by 2023, some companies owning major trademarks will launch new products in the Metaverse, while others pretend to build malls, boutiques, and virtual stores, where Avatars will be able to buy products and pay with cryptocurrency.

 Currently, Gucci is already selling their own virtual clothing, in particular Gucci Virtual 25 sneakers, while H&M recently launched their own virtual collection, through the Nintendo videogame “Animal Crossing”.